 Kingsmen Quartet (1956-present)

-Brothers Raymond, Reese, and Louis McKinney formed the Kingsmen Quartet in 1956.
+Brothers Raymond, Reece, and Everett McKinney formed the Kingsmen Quartet in 1956.
 Pianist Charles Matthews was also a member of that early group.
 Matthews died unexpectedly and was replaced by "Little" David Young, who was a student at Mars Hill College at the time.
 Charles Collier and Harold Bailey were members of the group in 1958 along with Young.

 Eldridge Fox had been a member of a group called the Silvertones in 1953 along with Frank Cutshall.
 Both men went into military service within a year.
 When Fox joined the Kingsmen to play piano in 1958, he was returning to the same group in a sense.
 Charles Matthews had been a member of the Silvertones in 1956 when he and the McKinneys changed the group name to the Kingsmen.
 After two years with the Kingsmen, Fox left in 1960 to form a group called the Ambassadors (along with bass singer Calvin Runion).
 Two years later he worked for the Statesmen Publishing Company for a couple of years.
 He returned to the Kingsmen in 1964 to play piano.
 He switched to singing baritone in 1965 as well as manager of the group.
 In 1970-71 Fox became the group owner.
 He would eventually step down from singing baritone as in later years he did not travel with the group all of the time.
 This trend of a group member leaving, then returning later would be followed by a number of key group members in the future.